Big firm products top worst plastic litter list: Report

 All the companies named have made public commitments to reduce plastic waste and increase recycling.
 Coca-Cola and PepsiCo -- like Nestle -- have pledged to make their packaging recyclable, reusable or compostable by 2025.
 The beverage giants have also pulled out of a US lobbying organisation that represents the plastics industry.

 "Changing the way society makes, uses, and disposes of packaging is a complex challenge and we're playing our part," a PepsiCo spokesperson told AFP.
 "We want to help build a system where plastic packaging never becomes waste."
-Coca-Cola did not immediately respond to requests for comment.
+The Coca-Cola Company said it was working to help stop plastic waste entering the seas, describing it as a "critical global issue".

+"Any time our packaging ends up in our oceans -- or anywhere that it doesn't belong -- is unacceptable to us," the firm said in a statement.
 Break Free from Plastics counts 6,118 individuals and 1,475 organisations around the world as its members, including Greenpeace.
-(AFP) SCY SCY
+(AFP) SCY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)